Theodore Case: Movietone and William Fox

-Death

-On May 13, 1944, Case died of pneumonia at the age of 55.
-He is buried in Fort Hill Cemetery in Auburn, New York.

 Legacy

-After Case's death, his summer home, Casowasco, was sold to The Methodist Church by Case's widow, Gertrude, for a price of $20,000.
-Gertrude added 2 stipulations to the sale; the church keep the name 'Casowasco' as a tribute to the Case family history, and the property be used to serve the high purpose of God.
+After Case's death, his summer home, Casowasco, was sold to The Methodist Church by Case's widow, Gertrude, for $20,000.
+Gertrude added two stipulations to the sale: that the church keep the name 'Casowasco' as a tribute to the Case family history, and that the property be used to serve the high purposes of God.
 This closed the history in Cayuga County of one of its founding families.
-The property now functions as a year-round retreat and conference center, as well as a Christian summer camp.
+The property functions as a year-round retreat and conference center, as well as a Christian summer camp.

 With the profits earned from his sale of the Case Research Lab's invention of sound film to William Fox, Case built a 60-room home in Auburn which was, and remains, the largest house in the city.
 The Case mansion on South Street had been used as a mental health facility.
-At the end of 2011, the Unity House residence program left the mansion.
-At a meeting in 2016, the First Presbyterian Church (current owners of the property) approved plans to restructure the facility into a retreat center, which it continues to function as today.
+At the end of 2011, the Unity House residence program left the mansion, and in 2016, the First Presbyterian Church (owners of the property) restructured the facility into a retreat center.

-The local library, known as Case Memorial-Seymour Library, still carries the family name and is housed in a building built from Case's donations.
+The local library, the Case Memorial-Seymour Library, carries the family name and is housed in a building funded by Case.
 It was listed on the National Register of Historic Places in 1980.
 In 1936, Case donated the Genesee Street property to a local group, forming an art and history museum for Cayuga County; the Cayuga Museum of History and Art.
-Once operations of the Case Research Lab ceased in 1941, the lab building and contents were donated to the Cayuga Museum.
+When operations of the Case Research Lab ceased in 1941, the lab building and contents were donated to the Cayuga Museum.
 In the 1990s, the Case Research Lab was restored to its original condition, with an exhibit highlighting the work of Case and the Case Research Lab.
 The Cayuga Museum, also known as the Dr. Sylvester Willard Mansion, was listed on the National Register of Historic Places in 1989.

-In popular culture

-In 2011, Pequod Productions began producing a documentary about Case's life and work entitled Talkies: The Invention of Theodore W. Case.
-The film is directed by Al Steigerwald.